 It’s a new year and everyone is trying to break a nasty habit.
-Most new year’s resolutions incorporate some diet or another, other’s are making 2019 the year to stop smoking, but there is one craze that has taken the forefront: Organization.
-Enhanced by the escalating success of Marie Kondo’s Netflix show, Tidying Up with Marie Kondo, everyone is trying to organize their space to make room for a more successful 2019.
+Most new year’s resolutions incorporate some diet or another, other’s are making this the year to stop smoking, but there is one craze that has taken the forefront: Organization.

 So how can you take the organization resolution and direct it toward your company?
 One place to start is your warehouse.
 Unfortunately, within your facilities Marie Kondo’s method of grabbing an item and asking “Does this spark joy?” will not work.
 The products in your warehouses aren’t there to bring you joy, they are there to build your revenue.
 So what methods can you use?